guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 To meet a compliance requirement, you are being asked to store folders created for local volumes in /opt/third-party/docker/volumes.
 Docker volumes must not live at /var/lib/docker/volumes.
 Which of these solutions will enable Docker to do this?

 Create a new dockerd config file, set --data-root to /opt/third-party/docker/volumes within it, then configure dockerd to use this config file with the --config flag.

+---

+Volumes present folders, shares, or block devices to container through volume drives. <strong style="color: #d65d0e">Volume drivers</strong> define <strong style="color: #d79921">how volumes are created and managed by containers</strong>.

+Docker uses the local volume driver by default.
+The local driver simply creates a directory within Docker system directory, and mounts it in the container like a virtual disk or sorts.

+>[!info]
+>The local driver supports NFS, CIFS, and block devices.
+Volumes drivers can be installed to create many different kinds of volumes.
 ###### <span style="color:#98971a">Multi-app images</span>

 use an entrypoint script that execute other program in the background, then run with `docker run --init` --> configurdd the container to run th entrypont script whithin a process supervisor called tini --> watchs every process runnign in the container and makes sure that signal are passed coreeclty to them.